rule

 Text 13

-The cows afraid yielded blood and clouds rained pus; the idols shed tears and trees fell down without a blast of wind.
+The cows in their fear yielded blood [in stead of milk] and clouds rained pus, the idols shed tears and trees fell down without a blast of wind.

 Text 14

+The most auspicious planets and the other luminaries stood in conjunction, had retrograde courses or took conflicting positions.

 The most auspicious planets and the other luminaries where in conjunction, had retrograde courses or took conflicting positions.

-The most auspicious planets and the others where in conjunction with the luminaries, had retrogade courses or took conflicting positions.
 (Vedabase)

 Text 15